PySimpleGUI/PySimpleGUI/readme.md

 The underlying framework supplying the web capability is the Python package Remi.  https://github.com/dddomodossola/remi  Remi provides the widgets as well as a web server for you to connect to.
 It's an exiting new platform to be running on and has temporarily bumped the WxPython port from the highest priority.
 PySimpleGUIWeb is the current high priority project.

+Read on and you'll understand even more why this is an important project.

 # repl.it Version

 Want to really get your mind blown?
 Check out this [PySimpleGUI program](https://repl.it/@PySimpleGUI/PySimpleGUIWeb-Demos) running in your web browser.